 HSRT Study Guide

 This HSRT study guide is an 8-week structured preparation plan for the Health Sciences Reasoning Test.
-It covers all five skill areas tested on the exam , analysis, inference, evaluation, inductive reasoning, and deductive reasoning, and is designed for students with no prior background in formal logic or critical thinking.
+It covers all six skill areas tested on the exam , analysis, inference, evaluation, inductive reasoning, and deductive reasoning, and is designed for students with no prior background in formal logic or critical thinking.

 How HSRT prep is different